benjamincrozat/legacy-blog/posts/8-best-php-blogs-2022.md

 # The 5 best PHP & Laravel blogs to read in 2022

-I think blogging is necessary.
-It helps the future generation of developers.

-I wouldn’t be where I am today without others sharing their knowledge.
+I wouldn’t be where I am today without other developers sharing their knowledge through blogging.

 Therefore, I present you a bunch of awesome PHP blogs from community members publishing interesting and valuable content.
 Get your RSS feeds aggregator and follow me!